heathermiller/dist-prog-book/chapter/7/langs-consistency.md

   But as Section 6 already explained, this is not so trivial.
 Messages between your servers in Beijing and Paris could get dropped, corrupted, reordered, duplicated, or delayed.
 Servers can crash.
 Sharks can cut the network cables between countries.
 Since you have no guarantees about when you'll be able to synchronize state between two servers, it's possible that the customer could see two different cart-states depending on which country she's in (which server she asks).

-  It's possible to implement "consensus" protocols that provide coordination between your machines.
+  It's possible to implement "consensus" protocols such as Paxos and 3-Phase-Commit that provide coordination between your machines.
 When failure happens, such as a network shark-attack, the protocol detects a lack of consistency and becomes *unavailable*.
 For some applications, this is appropriate.
 For a shopping cart, this seems like overkill.
 If our shopping cart distributed systems experienced a failure, it means users would not be able to add or remove things from the cart.
 They also couldn't check out.
 This means our startup would lose money!
 Perhaps it's not so important that our clients' shopping carts be completely synchronized across the entire world at all times.
 After all, how often are people going to be doing such wanderlust shopping?

   This is an important moment.
 By thinking about our specific problem, we've realized a compromise we're willing to make: our users always need to be able to add things, remove things, and checkout.
 In other words, our service needs to be *available*.
 Servers don't necessarily need to agree all the time.
 We'd like them to, but the system shouldn't shut down if they don't.
 We'll find a way to deal with it.